HomeICTTelecommunicationLand Mobile Radio - Strategic Insights and Forecasts (2025-2030)

 • Growth Drivers

 Regulatory mandates are the primary, non-cyclical driver, notably the long-term, global push for spectrum efficiency, which compelled end-users to transition from 25kHz Analog LMR to 12.5kHz Digital LMR systems to comply with technical standards.
-This technical necessity drives a multi-year cycle of equipment replacement across Public Safety and Industrial sectors.
+This technical necessity drives a multi-year cycle of equipment replacement across the Public Safety and Industrial sectors.
 Concurrently, the increasing complexity of field operations in sectors like Mining and Aviation necessitates the upgrade to Digital trunked systems that can manage greater user capacity, integrate low-rate data applications (e.g., GPS tracking), and offer advanced features like encryption, all of which fuel the procurement of new-generation Digital LMR hardware.

 • Challenges and Opportunities